 Most of our students have the opportunity to work in a research lab or for a local company as volunteers, student workers, through our internship courses and the capstone thesis.
 Several of our students publish their research in scientific journals.

-Consequently, our graduates leave Algoma University feel like they have truly become scientists.
+Consequently, our graduates leave Algoma University feeling like they have truly become scientists.
 Many graduates report that this experience greatly prepared them for their careers.